bharathphani/biogen/communityservicesignup/ReadMe.md

 ####Open Eclipse and Create Dynamic Web Project : Communityservicesignup Select Use default location folder checkbox.
 Target Runtime as Dynamic Web Module version as 3.1 Configuration as Default Configuration, Click on Finish

+##Setup Tomcat Server
+How TO Enable Server Locations in tomcat/ Why tomcat server location property is greyed in Eclipse

+First Make sure there are no projects added in the server.
+On the Servers view, delete all the webapps published under your server (right click on the server > Remove or right click on the server > Add and Remove and then remove manually the webapps) and finally right click on the server > Publish (the 'empty' content).
+This way you would un-gray the Server Locations area.
+- Second Right click on the empty server and select General > Click on Switch Location to point from [workspace metadata] to Location: /Servers/Tomcatv8.0 Server at localhost.server
+- Test the server by starting the server, entering localhost:8080 to get the Developer Quick Start screen.

+Refer to following videos : https://www.youtube.com/watch?v=orctlc_F5Y0 and https://www.youtube.com/watch?v=HH1rOhpwdY4

+###How to resolve Error
+If you get following error : Server Tomcat v8.0 Server at localhost was unable to start within 45 seconds.
+If the server requires more time, try increasing the timeout in the server editor.
+Resolution :Open tomcat Server view   -> double click tomcat -> drop down the Timeouts section

+If you get following error : index.html not displaying for my WebApp (Tomcat 7 in Eclipse) and you get 404 not found error.
+Resolution : You might have had the index.html in the wrong location, it shouldn't be under WEB-INF but under WebContent (the parent directory of WEB-INF).
+The 404 was in fact the massive hint.

 ###Step 2.

 ####Convert Project to Maven Project to add all required Spring MVC dependencies to project.